Logical Structure as Knowledge: Enhancing LLM Reasoning via Structured Logical Knowledge Density Estimation: Empirical Analysis for

-Building on our validation of the DRI score and the creation of a balanced test benchmark, we next investigated how filtering training examples by their DRI scores affects learning.
-As shown in Figure~\ref{fig:3_Original distribution}, we systematically evaluate model performance when trained on subsets defined by DRI intervals, using both the original and balanced test sets.
-These experiments reveal three critical patterns, which can be summarized as the following observations: \begin{itemize}[ label=\raisebox{0.25ex}{\scalebox{0.6}{$\bullet$}}, leftmargin=1em, itemindent=0pt, noitemsep, topsep=0pt ] \item \textbf{Obs 1}: \textbf{\textit{Low DRI data can be safely pruned.}} Both Figure~\ref{fig:3_Original distribution}(a) and (b) show that training on \texttt{Range(0.2, 1.0)}, which omits only the lowest 20\% of examples, consistently outperforms full-data training, reducing error rates in nearly every bin.
+Building on our validation of the \ours score and the creation of a balanced test benchmark, we next investigated how filtering training examples by their \ours scores affects learning.
+In Figure~\ref{fig:3_Original distribution}, we systematically evaluate model performance when trained on subsets defined by \ours intervals, using both the original and balanced test sets.
+These experiments reveal three critical patterns, which can be summarized as the following observations:

+\begin{itemize}[ label=\raisebox{0.25ex}{\scalebox{0.6}{$\bullet$}}, leftmargin=1em, itemindent=0pt, noitemsep, topsep=0pt ] \item \textbf{Obs 1}: \textbf{\textit{Low \ours data can be safely pruned.}} Both Figure~\ref{fig:3_Original distribution}(a) and (b) show that training on \texttt{Range(0.2, 1.0)}, which omits only the lowest 20\% of examples, consistently outperforms full-data training, reducing error rates in nearly every bin.
 Even when further restricting to \texttt{Range(0.2, 0.8)} (removing both the lowest and highest 20\%), overall accuracy remains on par with or slightly above the full-data baseline ($\Delta = +0.3\%$), and mid-range bins \texttt{(0.2, 0.7)} see notable gains.
-These results confirm that low DRI examples can be pruned without harming model performance and can often lead to improvements, while indiscriminate use of all data may introduce noise.
+These results confirm that low \ours examples can be pruned without harming model performance and can often lead to improvements, while indiscriminate use of all data may introduce noise.